YugabyteDB-Samples/yugabyte-simple-rust-app/README.md

 This application connects to your YugabyteDB instance via the [Rust](https://github.com/sfackler/rust-postgres) driver for PostgreSQL and performs basic SQL operations.
 The instructions below are provided for [Yugabyte Cloud](https://cloud.yugabyte.com/) deployments.
-If you use a different type of deployment, then update the `sample-app.rs` file with proper connection parameters.
+If you use a different type of deployment, then update the `src/sample-app.rs` file with proper connection parameters.

 ## Prerequisite